python/cpython/Doc/library/urllib.request.rst

    the list of proxies from the environment variables ``<protocol>_proxy``.
-If no proxy environment variables are set, then in a Windows environment proxy settings are obtained from the registry's Internet Settings section, and in a Mac OS X environment proxy information is retrieved from the OS X System Configuration Framework.
+If no proxy environment variables are set, then in a Windows environment proxy settings are obtained from the registry's Internet Settings section, and in a macOS environment proxy information is retrieved from the System Configuration Framework.

    To disable autodetected proxy pass an empty dictionary.